Heilongjiang: Tourism

 Harbin, the provincial capital, is a city of contrasts, with Chinese, Russian, and eclectic worldwide influences clearly apparent.
 Bukui Mosque, a national heritage site, is the largest glazed-tile building in the province.
 Eastern Orthodox, Roman Catholic, and Protestant churches as well as synagogues dot the city.

-The long, cold winter is the backdrop for its famed ice sculpture exhibitions.
-In 2007 already the 8th Ice and Snow World opened to visitors in Harbin.
+The long, cold winter is the site of its famed ice sculpture exhibitions.
+In 2007 the 8th Ice and Snow World opened to visitors in Harbin.
 More than 2,000 ice sculptures were on display at the annual event.

 Wudalianchi Lakes are a series of five lakes formed between 1719 and 1721 when volcanic eruption shaped one section of a tributary of the Amur into five interconnected lakes.
 The second lake in particular is renowned for its irregular geological sights.
 Lake Jingbo, in Ning'an County, is a section of the Mudan River that has been narrowed and shaped by volcanic eruption into a series of sights, including the Diaoshuilou Falls.

 The province has a zoological park called "Harbin Siberian Tiger Park".